TTraum/research-log-/researchlog.md

 20190415 (week 2)

 legos!!!! working on revising initial design by adding 6 more pieces, [[https://github.com/TTraum/repository/blob/research-log/img/legoproject.jpg|alt=lego]].
-Worked on powerpoint for lego mini project.Its tuesday found a good template that worked with the lego theme hopufully it is easly usable tool.
+Worked on powerpoint for lego mini project.Its Tuesday found a good template that worked with the lego theme hopefully it is easily usable tool.
 Found my tablet laptop pretty handy, I took pictures of the steps and added them to power point pretty simple.
-Need to look up markdown guides to see wich ones I like.
+Need to look up markdown guides to see which ones I like.